evanchime/ebookstore/README.md

 - Update book information
 - Delete books from the database
 - Search the database to find a specific book
+- User has the choice of using either SQLite or MySQL database.

 ## Installation
 1. Clone the repository: